neonkore/Nunicode/README.md

 nunicode supports both custom collations and conractions.
 Custom collation is a function returning weights different from defaults.
 Contraction is a sequence of Unicode codepoints with assigned weight.
-DUCET simply defines that weight(ë) == weight(e) + weight(COMBINING DIAERESIS), therefore if such collation is implemented, it can prove equivalence of those strings.

-Better example is Hungarian letter "Dz".
+Example is Hungarian letter "Dz".
 Simply put, collation is defined as "D" < "Dz" < "E".
 If such collation is used and nunicode encounters "D", it will look-ahead to test if it's "D" or "Dz".
 Weight will be determined by the result of this test.
 This also implies "BDE" < "BDzE" < "BEE".

 ### custom collations